VimsecAu/kb/m365/baselines/teams.md

 #### MS.TEAMS.6.2v1
-The DLP solution SHALL protect personally identifiable information (PII) and sensitive information, as defined by the company.
+The DLP solution SHALL protect personally identifiable information (PII) and sensitive information, as defined by the organisation.
 At a minimum, sharing of credit card numbers, taxpayer identification numbers (TINs), and Social Security numbers (SSNs) via email SHALL be restricted.

 <!--Policy: MS.TEAMS.6.2v1; Criticality: SHALL -->